 Donald Trump Faction Creates A Third Party

-A recent discussion with Johnathan Swan of The Hill on PBS News Hour Weekend took a closer look, saying that while he’s losing party support, Donald Trump has apparently made a strategic effort with his Alt-Right Breitbart companion Stephen Bannon, “to double-down on the most incendiary rhetoric possible.”
-This is confirmed in recent speeches made where Donald Trump has come out to say that he suspects Hillary Clinton is on drugs and should be drug-tested before the final debate, following his threat to sue The New York Times for reporting on the allegations against him.
+A recent discussion with Johnathan Swan of The Hill on PBS News Hour Weekend took a closer look, saying that while the candidate was losing party support, Donald Trump had apparently made a strategic effort with his Alt-Right Breitbart companion Steve Bannon, “to double-down on the most incendiary rhetoric possible.”

 A question posed by PBS News Hour‘s Hari Sreenivasan was, what will happen with Donald Trump’s supporters if they no longer have a party to go to?
 Johnathan Swan responded, saying that he feels divisions will naturally force a third political party to form.